-How not to run a brainstorm
+How not to run a brainstorm: 5 mistakes to avoid

 The principle is old and simple — by bringing more people into ideation, you get more perspectives and a higher chance of solving your problem in a better way.
 And you’ll improve the team’s motivation along the way: when people contribute to idea generation, they are way happier contributing to implementation.

 Despite doing brainstorms frequently, we find ways to mess them up.
 Here’s a list of mistakes I’ve made and seen repeated while running and participating in dozens of brainstorms.

 1. Having a topic that is too broad or too narrow

 A generic prompt like “How do we make our landing page better?” triggers more questions than ideas (“hm, where do I start?
 What’s better?
 And how do we even know it needs improvement?”).
 It leaves analytical participants paralyzed while the creative ones go astray.